 Make sure you use good quality oats (NOT instant or quick cooking) and raw, unsalted nuts.
-For sweetener I like real maple syrup.
-If you don’t like the flavor of maple syrup, honey or agave works well too.
+For sweetener I like to use maple syrup, date syrup, or honey…or a combo of all three!
 If you want to add any dried fruit, do it after the granola has cooked and cooled.
 I know this takes a long time to cook, but slow and low is the only way.
 I tried higher temps and less time and ended up with a slightly burnt taste.

 Your kitchen will smell amazing while this granola bakes.
 It smells like oatmeal cookies!
 The end result is just lightly sweet, crunchy, toasty, nutty and oh so good!
 This recipe makes a lot, but you will be surprised how fast it disappears!

 - 3 cups rolled oats not quick cooking

 - 1 1/2 cups nuts of choice, roughly chopped almonds, walnuts, and pecans are a great combo